Sam11030111/Coding-Assignment-12-Web-Component-Library/README.md

-# Hung-Sheng Lee Coding Assignment 12
+# Hung-Sheng Lee Coding Assignment 13

-This is a React web application that has been dockerized for easy setup.
-Follow the instructions below to get the application up and running on `localhost:8083`.
+This is a React web application that has been dockerized for easy setup and is integrated with GitHub Actions for automated code quality checks.
+Follow the instructions below to get the application up and running on `localhost:8018`.

 ## Getting Started